 Do you love science, technology, engineering, or math?
 Do you want to make a career out of that love, but don't know where to start?
 Maybe you're interested in investigating places for summer internships on your days off from school?

 If you have questions about STEM careers, we have answers!
-Tour Your Future is a career exploration program that give girls in middle and high school an opportunity to meet female professionals who work in various organizations.
-The program shows girls that they can find a place in science by introducing them to diverse STEM careers, from avian zoologists and accountants to software engineers and surgeons!
+Tour Your Future is a career exploration program that gives girls and non-binary youth in middle and high school an opportunity to meet female professionals who work in various organizations.
+The program shows students that they can find a place in science by introducing them to diverse STEM careers, from avian zoologists and accountants to software engineers and surgeons!

-Typical tours include a guided tour of the host site's facility, a question-and-answer style session with women professionals, and a fun hands-on activity related to the work that professionals do at the host site.
+What will I do on a tour?
+Typical tours include a guided tour of the host site's facility, a Q&A session with women professionals, and a fun, hands-on activity related to the work done at the host site.

 Capacity: 15 girls max